 Planning to meet the identified needs of students

-Over half of the teachers (58 percent) were planning reading programmes that addressed identified learning needs of students.
-In these classes the teachers were providing multilevel programmes for their classes.
-They were assessing individual students’ progress and determining their next learning steps based on the achievement evidence.
-Reading groups were established, and regularly revised, using diagnostic assessment information that ascertained student learning needs and strengths.
+Only 13 percent of teachers were planning music programmes that addressed the identified learning needs of students.
+In these classes the teachers provided multilevel programmes for their classes.
+They assessed individual students’ progress and determined their next learning steps.
+Some teachers adapted the planned programme after pre-testing the students in their class.

 Forty-one percent of teachers occasionally adjusted their lesson planning or aspects of their planning to meet the identified learning needs of their students.
 Some teachers used diagnostic assessment tools for aspects of the programme, for example singing or playing instruments, and organised different activities according to the students’ demonstrated ability.
 In other cases the teacher planned activities at one level for the whole class and, by observing students during the lessons, tried to address any problems as they arose.
 Decisions to adjust the music lessons were based on the teacher’s perceptions rather than evidence of student achievement or understanding.
 One teacher said that they planned learning activities at Level 2 of The Arts in the New Zealand Curriculum for their Year 4 class but chose students with special talents in music or who received private tuition out of school to be leaders of group activities.
 Other teachers used special events such as choosing music to accompany a wearable arts show as opportunities to extend students with special talents in music.

 For 27 percent of teachers there was little match between planned learning outcomes and the needs of their students.
 In some cases, teachers had planned activities that were graded in difficulty for groups of students but had not assigned students to the groups according to identified abilities and needs.
 One teacher reported that they planned at Level 2 of The Arts in the New Zealand Curriculum but if they thought students were struggling with the activity they would change the activity for the whole class.